fordefam12/horison-refactor/README.md

         changed div to section

+        added src reference and alt to all img files

+        used only the social-media-marketing class for all articles

+        used only the benefits-lead class for all sections

 COMBINED AND CHANGED .CSS CODE

-changed all .headers to header removed img code from .hero and adding an src reference and alt to index.html
+changed all .headers to header

+removed img code from .hero and adding an src reference and alt to index.html

 combinned benefit-lead,benefit-brand, and benefit-cost since they had the same code